There is something worse than unemployment—grappling with a toxic workplace.

 The top five intrinsic traits ranked by respondents are: competitive pay package, job security, career growth, financially stable company, and welfare benefits.
 While the wild card traits are staff support, reputable company, conducive work environment, teamwork, and corporate culture.

 However, according to the fifth edition of the Best 100 Companies to Work for in Nigeria report by Jobberman, these are the best tech companies to work for in Nigeria:

-10 best tech companies to work for in Nigeria
+10 top tech companies to work for in Nigeria

 The ten are categorised as follows: one global engineering-outsourcing company (Andela), three American multinationals (Google, Microsoft, Oracle), three fintechs (Paystack, Interswitch and Flutterwave), one e-commerce firm (Jumia), one bulgaria-headquartered IT support company (Tek Experts) and one indigenous technology firm (Softcom).

 Andela is a pan-African company offering Engineering As A Service (EAAS).
 It identifies, trains, develops and connect African talents to the engineering team of global companies.
 While it was ranked as the overall best company to work for last year, Andela fell to the ninth position on the index this year.

 Like Andela, Google has regularly featured on the best company index.
 It was ranked as the 11th best company to work for in Nigeria last year.
 On the 2019 index, however, Google slipped to the 15th position.
 The Google Nigeria office, which was designed by Space Finish, is one of the best workspaces in the country.

 Ranked as the 27th best company to work for in Nigeria, Paystack makes its debuts on the index.
 Earlier this year, the digital payment company had its largest recruitment round.